kennycason/call/README.md

 run remove maelstrom-up
 ```

-### Run Command(s)
+### Run Command

-Run one or more commands.
-To run multiple commands simply append each command. e.g. `run command1 command2`
+Run one command with none or more arguments To run multiple commands simply append each command. e.g. `run command1 [arg1 args2 ...]`

 Example with sample output: